hopsoft/queryable_hash/README.md

 _Works with string & symbol keys._

 > We use QueryableHash to parse Ruby Hashes built from JSON API data.
+> It works especially well when the target API data is erratic.

 ## Examples